tttmmmyyyy/fixlang/Std.md

 ### `from_array : Array a -> Iterator a`

-Create iterator from an array.
+Creates iterator from an array.

 ### `from_map : (I64 -> a) -> Iterator a`